In addition to the boons gained by participating in Starfinder Society sessions, players can earn additional rewards.

 Convention: A player can acquire a convention boon from participating in a convention supported by Paizo.
 You can’t assign multiple copies of a convention boon to the same character.
 If the only difference in the Chronicle Sheet is the title of the convention or event listed at the top, it is the same boon.

-Discounts: Some boons provide a discount in the number of credits or amount of Fame associated with a purchase.
+Discounts: Some boons provide a discount on purchases.
 Unless otherwise noted, only one boon that provides any discount can be applied to any one purchase.
-This prevents multiple discounts from reducing a purchase’s cost by an unreasonable amount for the game’s wealth expectations.
+This prevents multiple discounts from reducing the cost by an unreasonable amount.

 Welcome: A player may apply the Welcome to Starfinder boon to their first character (XXXX–701).
 This boon is available for download from this Guide.